The Nose (El Capitan): The Nose

-Free ascents of The Nose to date
+Full free ascents of The Nose

 Speed climbing

 Speed climbing The Nose is also popular.
 Well-trained teams of two produce the fastest times, and there is an unofficial competition to produce the best time.
 Speed climbing is a mix of aid and free-climbing.
 Speed records for free-climbing and solo-aid (speed) climbing are also kept, but these fields are less competitive.

 As mentioned previously, Lynn Hill's initial all-free one-day ascent was completed in 23 hours (1993), a record that held until Tommy Caldwell free climbed the route in less than 12 hours (2005).

 Holders of The Nose speed record (aid and free, two-person teams):

 A full list of records can be viewed online.

 Significant features

 The pitch number below is approximate since there are alternative belay stations and the possibility of linking some pitches.

 The Stovelegs

 The Stovelegs, pitches 8, 9, 10, and 11, are hand and fist sized cracks, which were originally aid climbed by using pitons made from metal legs of wood burning stoves.